khejit/Safenote/README.md

 9. Do steps 7-8 for **safenote_backend_2** and **safenote_backend_3**.

 10. Do the same for **safenote_frontend** canister.
 You can choose any wallet you like in step 7 for frontend canister.
 Just bear in mind that if you assign the same wallet for frontend and one of the backend canisters, it will consume more cycles than other wallets.

+## Reproducible build

+If you want to make sure instance at [safenote.store](https://safenote.store) is build using only source code, and not modified in any way, you can perform [reproducible build](https://internetcomputer.org/docs/current/developer-docs/backend/reproducible-builds) and compare module hash.

+Build for this instance was done with following software:
+* Windows 10 Pro, version 22H2, os build 19045.3448
+* WSL 2, Ubuntu
+* dfx 0.12.1
+* Node v16.18.1
+* Webpack 5.83.0, with other packages versions denoted in yarn.lock file

+Canister ids deployed for safenote.store are as follows:

+* safenote_frontend: rpnbu-7qaaa-aaaan-qdszq-cai
+* safenote_backend_1: ksk5a-baaaa-aaaag-qch5a-cai
+* safenote_backend_2: mffzr-qiaaa-aaaao-a2f3a-cai
+* safenote_backend_3: tmlpy-jqaaa-aaaal-qcbda-cai